The Criminal Justice System is Broken and Can't Be Fixed

 The best remedy for fighting the system just might be an ocean starfish.

 Crime permeates our social fabric.
 It always has because we are all deviant and deviance is an underpinning of criminality.
-Whether you believe people are born criminals or socialized to become so, a constant among the tremor of our tumultuous society exists the fear of victimization by the criminal element.
-Even more disturbing exists the idea that any one of us—at any time—can cross the line and become "criminal."
+Whether you believe people are born criminals or socialized to become so, we are afraid of being victimized by the criminal element.
+Even more disturbing exists the idea that any one of us (given the right circumstances) can cross the line and become "criminal."
 That self-awareness makes crime salient.
-In other words, if we can be the bad guy so easily, think of all the others who have (and will) despite our perceived control of our own moral and social consciousness—as relative as that can be.
+In other words, if we can be the bad guy so easily, think of all the others who have and will despite our perceived control of our own moral and social consciousness.

-Conflict criminal justice issues vacillate from sentencing, juvenile justice, and mental illness to the hiring, training, & retention of good law enforcement officers.
-The inescapable paradox of prison and punishment as well as recidivism, probation, and parole—all face today’s criminal justice students, practitioners and the general public.
+Conflict criminal justice issues vacillate from sentencing, juvenile justice, and mental illness to the hiring, training, & retention of law enforcement and corrections officers.
+The inescapable paradox of prison and punishment as well as recidivism, probation, and parole all face today’s criminal justice students, practitioners and the general public.

-If you’ve never been a victim of a true violation of law, the distant prospect of being raped, shot, stabbed, stolen from or even “punched” creates anxiety and fear.
+If you’ve never been a victim of a true violation of law, the distant prospect of being victimized creates anxiety and fear.
 Everyone has an opinion on what should be done about crime and victimization.
 For those who don’t ride fences, you’re either tough on crime (and criminals) or you’re not.
 Our existential anxiety pushes the age-old concept of justice through vengeance, retribution, and punishment or, on the other hand, the perspective that criminals are “sick” and/or products of their social environment and that they are the true victims.
 From classrooms to courtrooms, both perspectives remain polarizing ideologies.
 For further explanations on a macro-sociological scale, check out my other Psychology Today articles Justice or Just Us, Finding a Phone Booth and Have We Sacrificed Security for Liberty?

 A Broken System

 The criminal justice system is broken and it can’t be fixed.
-A bold declaration that I make on the first day of every class and every presentation.
-Securing buy-in means that we understand that it didn’t happen overnight, but, rather the system was built broken.
+A bold declaration that I make on the first day of "Introduction to Criminal Justice."
+Securing buy-in from students means that we understand that our contemporary problems with the system didn’t happen overnight, but, rather the system was built broken.
 A cursory examination of the word "broken" by The Merriam Webster Dictionary will yield results such as damaged, altered, fractured, irregular, interrupted, full of obstacles, weak, crushed, or disconnected.
-If you work in the field of criminal justice (or have family and friends that do) or have been a victim of a crime (or have family and friends that have), you may perhaps also know that the system is broken.

-Despite efforts to reduce or eliminate crime, it will never "go away."
+Despite efforts to reduce or eliminate it, crime will never truly "go away."
 It is only displaced—moved from one part of the system to another based upon motivated offenders, suitable targets, and the absence of capable guardians.
 It’s a matter of risk management.
 The real test is understanding that we can all be victimized (or become criminal) and that apathy and denial are not our allies.

 Many in society are conflicted by what is and what is “supposed to be” as well as how things have changed or how they have remained the same—both producing consequences rooted in disruption and disconnection.
 From the anecdotal to empirical, a survey of evidence suggests the system is broken and that there is no general consensus on how to fix it: